Valmont invents the future of agriculture

 With more than 50 years of experience and more than 40,000 irrigation systems sold, the client had a strong foothold in the industry but needed to modernize its products to retain its industry-leading status.
 The company turned to PK, a global experience engineering firm with extensive experience in data-driven systems and applications development, to lead the project.

 The solution enables farmers to monitor soil moisture and manage ancillary tools, sensors and devices, regardless of manufacturer.
 A farmer can access the system, which helps utilize critical resources effectively by calculating scientific data, via desktop or a mobile app.
 Streaming audio and video with a command-based interface can allow farmers to view field conditions in real time and respond accordingly.
 The end result is a secure solution that pushes monitoring and control technology to the next level to improve the agricultural industry and farmers’ quality of life.
-PK continues to partner with Valmont to build, implement and support the solution.
+PK continues to partner with Valmont on the future of agriculture to build, implement and support the solution.